-But did you know that there are even more ways for students to save on their mobile phone outgoings and that there are discounts on mobiles available?
+But did you know that there are even more ways for students to save money on their phone outgoings and that there are discounts on mobiles available (for example o2 deals)?
 The first tip that we have is that if you are happy with your phone and it’s coming to the end of your current contract then a SIM only deal could save you a lot.
 It is now really easy to change phone providers and you get to keep your same number too.

 Student Discount on Mobile Phones

 There’s no avoiding them – mobile and smart devices are an everyday must-have for everyone, and at university, they’re used for a lot more than just making calls and sending texts.

 Your mobile phone may well be the most expensive thing you own; and next to your laptop, it’s certainly going to be the most expensive thing you carry around all day so make sure you get a student discount.
 But there are ways on keeping costs down for both your mobile handset and data usage for students… you’ve just got to know how to do it.
 Who does know?
 The Student Discount Squirrel, DUH!

 How Can A Mobile Phone Help You At Uni?

 Of course, you need a mobile for making calls and sending texts (to your uni mates, uni staff for admin purposes and your family back home), but there’s so much more you can do with a decent smartphone.

 - Sync your university email inbox with the Mail app on your phone to ensure you can see important emails on-the-go and not just when you remember to log in!

 - Set up a security ‘find my phone’ app to ensure you have GPS tracking on your devices; a necessity in case any of them go walkabout and you need to trace them

 - Install audiobooks apps and keep an eye out for discounted or free books that can help you study as you walk about and get other things done